Michelpinto/Michelpinto/README.md

 ### Goals for 2022

-- 🌍 Learn Solidity development and smart contracts. ⏳
+- 🌍 Learn Nodejs, Solidity development and smart contracts. ⏳
 - 🪄 Become 1% better than I was yesterday, because consistency is 🔑

 ### Languages and Tools: